Category: Permanent Establishments

 Spain vs Compañía Española de Petróleos, S.A., July 2023, Tribunal Supremo, Case No STS 3507/2023 – ECLI:ES:TS:2023:3507

 At issue was whether or not a proportionate share of management and general administrative expenses incurred by the head office in Spain should be allocated to its PE in Algeria.
 The tax authorities (appelante) argued that, in general, these expenses cannot be individualised and, therefore, a proportional criteria should be used to determine the amount to be allocated to the Algerian PE.
 Compañía Española de Petróleos, S.A. argued that only management and general administrative expenses related to the purposes of the Algerian PE should be attributed to it.
 According to the company, the tax authorities had not carried out an appropriate analysis when examining what percentage of these expenses related to the Algerian PE.
-Judgement of the Supreme Court The Supreme Court decided in favor of Compañía Española de Petróleos S.A.
+Judgment of the Supreme Court The Supreme Court decided in favor of Compañía Española de Petróleos S.A.
 Excerpts (English translation) “The tax authorities point out that in commercial groups there are ...
 Continue to full case

 Germany vs "MEAT PE", July 2023, FG Munich, Case No 7 K 1938/22